 (1) Data Mining Reviews.
-The Company shall conduct an inspection of eligible livestock price insurance contracts for which anomalies have been identified by FCIC, not to exceed three percent of eligible livestock price insurance contracts for the reinsurance year, unless FCIC provides notice that additional inspections are required to address specific program integrity concerns.
-These reviews will include, but are not limited to, eligible livestock price insurance contracts with anomalous underwriting or loss performance or identified misapplication of policy or FCIC procedures.
+Unless FCIC provides specific review requirements that are to be implemented, the Company shall conduct an inspection of eligible livestock insurance contracts for which anomalies have been identified by FCIC.
+These reviews will not exceed three percent of eligible livestock insurance contracts for the reinsurance year, unless FCIC provides notice that additional inspections are required to address specific program integrity concerns.
+These reviews will include, but are not limited to, eligible livestock insurance contracts with anomalous underwriting or loss performance or identified misapplication of policy or FCIC procedures.
 FCIC will meet with AIPs annually to consult on the types and scope of data mining reviews to be conducted.

 - (2) Individual Policy Reviews.
 The Company shall conduct inspections or monitoring programs of eligible livestock price insurance contracts, entities, agents, loss adjusters, or affiliates identified by FCIC as may be determined necessary by FCIC to protect program integrity. - (3) Operational Reviews.
 These reviews are intended to ensure that the Company's internal controls are in place, operational, and provide reasonable assurance that the liability and indemnities are properly established in accordance with FCIC procedures. - (A) Conflict of Interest Reviews: In accordance with section VI of Appendix I, the Company shall, prior to the payment of a claim, conduct an inspection for all eligible livestock price insurance contracts for which a conflict of interest has been disclosed or otherwise been identified as follows: - (i) A conflict of interest review is mandatory when the person making a disclosure: - (I) Has a share in livestock insured under any eligible livestock price insurance contract insured by the Company, or - (II) Has a relative with a substantial beneficial interest in any insurance contract insured by the Company. - (ii) An AIP discretionary review may be conducted on any disclosure category not included in subparagraph (i) above, as determined by the Company. - (B) Consecutive Loss Adjuster Reviews.
-The Company shall conduct an inspection of at least: - (i) 15 percent of the eligible livestock price insurance contracts where the same adjuster has been involved in three consecutive claim years for their Company; and - (ii) 15 percent of any additional eligible livestock price insurance contracts, identified by FCIC, where the same adjuster has been involved in three consecutive claim years between multiple AIPs. - (C) \$100,000 Claims Review.
-The Company shall identify and conduct an inspection on any eligible livestock price insurance contract with an indemnity of \$100,000 or more. - (D) Simplified Claims Inspection.
-If the Company elects to use the Simplified
+The Company shall conduct an inspection of at least: - (i) 15 percent of the eligible livestock insurance contracts on which the same adjuster has signed a claim for indemnity in three consecutive claim years for their Company; and - (ii) 15 percent of any additional eligible livestock insurance contracts, identified by FCIC, on which the same adjuster has signed a claim for indemnity in three consecutive claim years between multiple AIPs.

-Claims Process approved by FCIC, the Company must conduct inspections in accordance with procedures.
+- (C) \$200,000 Indemnity Reviews.
+The Company shall identify and conduct an inspection on any eligible livestock insurance contract with an indemnity of \$200,000 or more. - (D) Simplified Claims Inspection.
+If the Company elects to use the Simplified Claims Process approved by FCIC, the Company must conduct inspections in accordance with procedures.